mrkmg/node-docker-test/README.md

 **setupCommand**

-`setupComamnd` can either be a string or an array of strings.
+`setupCommand` can either be a string or an array of strings.
 This command will be run during the creation of the container.
 Use this to install dependencies.

 Default: *Empty*